Darkinsator/Cloud-Computing/README.md

 Is the environment's latency acceptable to all users?
 A successful multicloud management strategy requires an infrastructure that seamlessly integrates all services, ensuring consistency and predictability across the entire environment, rather than treating services as isolated components.

+Standards in the cloud world:

+SDOS vs SSOS
+Clearly setting standards can be complex and involves a number of organizations and bodies.
+Standards Developing Organizations (SDOs) and Standards Setting Organizations (SSOs) can be differentiated by how they create a standard.
+As the name implies, an SDO comes together to create and develop a standard.
+SSOs only set a standard.
+An SSO relies on an external body to develop the technical specifications and then subsequently adopts those specifications as a standard.
+Although SSOs may sound less influential, they can be quite successful at setting standards.
+The World Wide Web Consortium (W3C), for example, has had a long history of developing important standards for the web.
+These include HTML, CSS, and XML, which have received broad worldwide adoption.
+For a standard to truly succeed, it needs to be:

+Broadly recognized and adopted by vendors,
+Broadly adopted and demanded by consumers,
+Open source.
+If these criteria are not met, a “standard” is far from standard and is instead just a document.
+Regardless, establishing cloud standards is important because standards help improve choice, reduce cost, and improve quality.
+While standards are being developed in many specific areas, areas, where standards are being broadly developed, include the following:

+Interoperability
+Portability
+Security

+Interoperability is the ability for independent systems to work together and/or share information.
+One of the most important aspects of interoperability is the ability to enable applications to exchange data in a multicloud or on-premises data centre.
+It also includes independent cloud deployments working together, such as public clouds from different vendors or interoperability between a private cloud and an external public cloud.

+Portability
+Portability enables you to take applications, data, or instances running on one vendor’s system and deploy it on another vendor’s implementation.
+For example, you may want to move your data or application from one cloud environment to another.

+The Impact of Standards on the Multicloud